AndreaScacchi/AndreaScacchi/README.md

 <div align="center">
     <h2 align="center">A bit more about me <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/hmm.gif" width="20px"></h2>
     <img align="center" src="andrea.gif">
-    <h5 align="left"> - I'm a self-taught Software Developer that love spending time reading documentation and develop new ideas🧑‍💻</h5>
-    <h5 align="left"> - I'm currently studying on Udacity and different academic books.
-They lay the foundation for my path as a software developer 🎓</h5>
-    <h5 align="left"> - I'm looking to collaborate on different projects.
-So far I learned HTML, CSS, JS, and Python, but I'm continuously expanding my skillset 💻</h5>
-    <h5 align="left"> - I'm interested in AI and Autonomous Systems.
-They ignite my passion for exploration and discovery as they present endless opportunities for learning and growth 📚</h5>
+    <h5 align="left"> - I'm interested in Data Analysis and Cybersecurity 📚</h5>
     <h5 align="left"> - I enjoy reading scientific articles.
 They serve as gateways to expanding my understanding of the world and the universe 🔭</h5>
     <h5 align="left"> - I enjoy playing videogames, but most of all, I really love reading news abut them, where I discover new trends, insights, and perspectives 🎮</h5>
-    <h5 align="left"> - I'm a big fan of comic strips.
+    <h5 align="left"> - I'm a big fan of books.
 I love getting lost in them.
 It's like stepping into another world for a little while 💬 </h5>
     <h5 align="left"> - I love travelling around the world, and I can't wait to return in London that remains my cherished home away from home 🛫</h5>
 </div>
 <br>